 Many of Belfast’s most famous sporting stars have lit up their league tables brightly but briefly, the chief examples being George Best and Alex ‘Hurricane’ Higgins.

-Best remains the city’s most famous sporting icon, with the story of how a scrawny, shy East Belfast lad made the journey to Manchester almost exactly 50 years ago, to lead a troubled life of fame and fortune having been transformed into a TV play, a musical and even a ballet.
+Best remains the city’s most famous sporting icon, with the story of how a scrawny, shy East Belfast lad made the journey to Manchester nearly 60 years ago, to lead a troubled life of fame and fortune having been transformed into a TV play, a musical and even a ballet.
 And now Belfast is getting its own 63-bed George Best Hotel, created from the Scottish Mutual Building behind the City Hall.

 George Best is maybe the reason why football remains the city’s most high profile sport, boasting a number of the Irish Football League’s most successful clubs, the most important being Linfield and Glentoran, who maintain a competitive attitude today that echoes a historic rivalry between Linfield and West Belfast-based Belfast Celtic.
 Like Rangers and Celtic in Glasgow, there was a sectarian basis to the rivalry which eventually led to Belfast Celtic withdrawing from the league in 1949.